-OpenGlobalRights is supported by the University of Minnesota, a world leader in human rights teaching and research.
+OpenGlobalRights receives in-kind and support from the University of Minnesota, a world leader in human rights teaching and research.
 The University of Minnesota's human rights community includes the Humphrey School of Public Affairs, Human Rights Program, Masters Degree in Human Rights, and Human Rights Center.

 OpenGlobalRights is also supported by the Ford Foundation, Open Society Foundations, University of Ottawa, American Association for the Advancement of Science, and Prospera - The International Network of Women's Funds.